 Sit back and wait

-The designer should keep you informed about how the creative process is progressing, this includes things like unforeseen supply problems etc that might affect the expected finishing date.
-Sometimes, for example, items sent for hallmarking can take longer than expected (a couple of weeks is not unknown!).
+The designer should keep you informed about how the creative process is progressing.
+This includes things like unforeseen supply problems that could effect the expected finishing date.
+Sometimes, for example, items sent for hallmarking can take longer than expected.
+A couple of weeks is not unknown at busy times.

-Once your item is finished they will either make and appointment to show you the final item or e-mail you a photograph of it.
-When you are happy with the item the designer will expect full payment before delivery.
+Once your item is finished, they will either make an appointment to show you the final item or e-mail you photographs of it.
+When you are happy with the item, the designer will expect full payment before delivery.

 One final thing!

-Do let the designer know if you have any problems with your item – as things are one offs there may be particular design/construction issues that only come to light when the item is worn, the maker will want you to be happy and to wear the item they have made as that’s a great advert for their work.
+Do let the designer know if you have any problems with your item.
+Because items are unique, there may be particular design/construction issues that only come to light when the item is worn.
+The maker will want you to be happy and to wear the item they have made because that’s a great advert for their work.

-Also please remember if you are happy with your jewellery and get lots of compliments let the designer know.
-When you make something you do get an emotional attachment to it and it’s really good to know it’s loved and admired!
+If you are happy with your jewellery and get lots of compliments, let the designer know.
+When you make something you do get an emotional attachment to it and it’s really good to know it is loved and admired!